yaboy58/BatchGuy/README.md

 As I continued to make modifications to BatchGuy, I started to think that this tool could possibly be helpful to other Blu-ray encoders and remuxers such as myself, so I decided to share this tool with the community.

 <h1>What BatchGuy isn’t?</h1>
-BatchGuy was created to do a specific job, which is to allow the user to be able to easily extract streams from multiple ripped Blu-ray dics, place them in an individual episode number directory, create AviSynth scripts per episode and apply global x264 encode settings for each episode.
+BatchGuy was created to do a specific job, which is to allow the user to be able to easily extract streams from multiple ripped Blu-ray dics, create batch AviSynth scripts, apply global x264 encode settings for each video extracted and easily mux items into an (.mkv) file.

 BatchGuy is not an AviSynth editor.
-It has very limited AviSynth syntax capabilities (which could be expanded as the product evolves).
+It has very limited AviSynth syntax capabilities.
 It allows you to copy/paste AviSynth syntax into it and it will create a (.avs) file for each video you extracted from your Blu-ray discs.

 BatchGuy is not an x264 encoder.
 BatchGuy will create a (.bat) file that you can use to run the x264.exe encoder.
 BatchGuy will not extract streams from Blu-ray discs for you.
 BatchGuy will allow you to pick which streams you would like to extract and will create a (.bat) file that will use eac3to.exe to extract the streams.